-Refined wine is fairly recent to Sicily: it was only around 35 years ago that a new wave of winemakers and cantines started to improve and produce fine wines.
+Fine wine is fairly recent to Sicily: it was only around 35 years ago that a new wave of winemakers and cantines started to improve and produce refined wines.
 The wine industry, as in much of Europe, was devastated by the phylloxera wipe-out in the mid 19th century.
 From that era until the 1980s/90s, the regional wines were either ordinary table wines or had been used to bulk out mainland Italian wines.

 Sicily used to be known for red wines, drunk young.
 Now white wines, particularly in the west of Sicily are gaining renown.
 This is my tour of the land of the Cyclops around Etna.

 In the old days Grillo wine used to be be yellow, oxidised and full-bodied: winemakers struggled to control the fermentation.
 But now Grillo is growing in popularity as a dry white wine.

 I tried the Spumante Due Sorbi, which was citrussy, acidic, mineral, as you’d expect from volcanic soil, salty and fresh, with small bubbles.
 Grapes are picked early, in August.
 Perfect with seafood.

 I also tried their Eughenès range: Catarratto Lucido, Grillo, Syrah-Nero D’Avola ’15 and ’16, and Perricone.

 Visiting the Nicosia vineyards at 750 metres of altitude, where it sometimes snows, at the foot of an extinguished crater around Mount Etna, I was almost blown to the ground by the wind.
 I eyed 60 year old espalier vines, stunning against the pitch black charcoal undersoil.
 This is the rainiest area in Sicily.